youssefMazher/OS_project/test-cases/Scenario_A.md

  - At T = 1 ms: P2 arrives and Preempts P1.
 This happens because:
  -     In Priority: P2 has a higher priority (1) than P1 (2)
  -     In SRTF: P2 has a shorter burst time (4) than P1's remaining time (7)
+ -     Non-Preemptive Priority: > - At T = 1 ms: Even though P2 has a higher priority, it DOES NOT preempt P1.
+P1 continues to run until it finishes its entire            burst time (T = 8 ms) because the system is in Non-Preemptive mode.

    ### Step 3: P2 Completion & Scheduler Decision (Time = 5 ms)